 In a way, yes.
 Even though we're typically fully-formed adults by the time we hit 21 (physically speaking, at least), our bodies never stop changing, and our hormones surge on.
 Specifically, as we enter our prime years for fertility, our progesterone and estrogen levels are at their peak, ebbing and flowing with our menstrual cycles.
 This alone can lead to weight fluctuation, mood swings, and yes, acne—even if you've never experienced it before.
-The chief difference is that unlike the unpredictability of our hormones during our adolescent years, we at least have a 28-day timeline to work with and remind us what's coming.
+The chief difference is that unlike the unpredictability of our hormones during our adolescent years, we at least have an approximately 28-day timeline to work with and prepare for what's coming.

-And that's when things are functioning normally—things get even more complicated and unpredictable when your body isn't in balance.
+But that's when things are functioning normally.
+Things get even more complicated and unpredictable when your body isn't in balance.

-"When our hormones are acting out, they express themselves much like we remember when we were teenagers," says health expert Nicole Granato.
-"Our twenties is the time when we start really understanding our hormones and the effects they have on our body, I find that many women experience weight gain, acne, hair loss or growth in odd places, as well as irregular menstrual cycles.
-Most of the time it is our body's way of letting us know we are deficient in vitamins and minerals coming from the food we eat to and the supplements we take."
+"When our hormones are acting out, they express themselves much like we remember when we were teenagers," says Nicole Granato.
+"Our 20s is the time when we start really understanding our hormones and the effects they have on our body.
+I find that many women experience weight gain, acne, hair loss or growth in odd places, as well as irregular menstrual cycles.
+Most of the time it is our body's way of letting us know we are deficient in vitamins and minerals coming from the food we eat and the supplements we take."

 "Whatever is going on inside our body reflects on the outside," notes Granato.
-Leading up to your period, it's hormone fluctuations, which can send your sebaceous glands into overdrive (which might manifest in a breakout, most likely along your chin).
+Leading up to your period, that means hormone fluctuations sending your sebaceous glands into overdrive (which might manifest in a breakout, most likely along your chin).
 Increased levels of progesterone can also cause dehydration, which gives your complexion a dull appearance.

 Granato recommends preventing this by simply upping your water intake.
-To tackle existing an existing breakout, try Acure's Radical Resurfacing Treatment ($12) which combats blemishes without drying out your skin even more.
+To tackle an existing breakout, try Acure's Radically Rejuvenating Serum ($19) which combats blemishes without drying out skin even more.

-If your skin is going haywire throughout the month, it could indicate that something is out of balance.
-Birth control is a common culprit, since it's regulating your hormone levels in a different way (though in many cases, this can also clear up your skin).
-But stress, lack of sleep, and a poor diet are also frequent offenders, since they all can impact your hormones as well.
+If your skin is going haywire throughout the month, it could indicate that something deeper is out of balance.
+Birth control is a common culprit since it's impacting your hormone levels in a different way (though in many cases, this can also clear up your skin).
+But stress, lack of sleep, and a poor diet are also frequent offenders since they all can impact hormones as well.

 You can blame a boost in progesterone for sudden onset crankiness in the days leading up to your period (although on the flip-side, the hormone estradiol encourages happy thoughts when you're ovulating).
 Granato recommends eating for happiness, which means sticking with nutritious foods that are known to encourage a lift in mood.
 (Fill up on cruciferous veggies like broccoli and kale, as well as fatty acids, which are found in fish, walnuts, and sweet potatoes.)

-Want to find out more about keeping your hormones in balance?
+Want to learn more about keeping your hormones in balance naturally?
 See the foods that'll do the trick.